 Cognitive bias in tax decision-making is a complex phenomenon that has received widespread attention in the finance and taxation literature.
 Scientific studies indicate that tax decision-making is not always rational and is often influenced by various cognitive biases rooted in human psychology.
-In this context, cognitive bias is defined as a systematic deviation from logic or rationality in judgment, leading to conclusions or decisions that are often inaccurate or inefficient.
-Heuristics, as rules of thumb used to simplify the decision-making process, often contribute to the formation of cognitive biases.
-Although heuristics enable individuals and business entities to make quick and efficient decisions in the face of tax regulation complexities, they also lead to vulnerabilities to judgment errors.
+In this context, cognitive bias is a systematic deviation from logic or rationality in judgment, leading to conclusions or decisions that are often inaccurate or inefficient.
+Heuristics, as rules of thumb used to simplify decision-making, often contribute to forming cognitive biases.
+Although heuristics enable individuals and business entities to make quick and efficient decisions in the face of tax regulation complexities, they also lead to vulnerabilities and judgment errors.
 For example, the availability heuristic, which refers to the tendency of individuals to rely on easily remembered or accessible information when making decisions, can lead to confirmation bias.
-This bias occurs when individuals tend to search for, interpret, or recall information in a way that justifies their prior beliefs or decisions, ignoring contrary evidence.
-Research by Rauwerda & De Graaf (2021) and Blaufus et al., (2022) has highlighted how heuristics facilitate quick decision-making in complex tax environments, but also emphasized the potential risks arising from decisions distorted by cognitive biases.
-Loss aversion, a concept discussed by Rullah et al., (2023), is another example of cognitive bias where individuals exhibit a stronger tendency to avoid losses than to acquire gains.
+This bias occurs when individuals search for, interpret, or recall information in a way that justifies their prior beliefs or decisions, ignoring contrary evidence.
+Research by Rauwerda & De Graaf (2021) and Blaufus et al. (2022) has highlighted how heuristics facilitate quick decision-making in complex tax environments but also emphasized the potential risks arising from decisions distorted by cognitive biases.
+Loss aversion, a concept discussed by Rullah et al. (2023), is another example of cognitive bias where individuals tend to avoid losses more than to acquire gains.
 In the tax context, this can affect how individuals or businesses respond to potential tax risks and tax-saving opportunities.

-Overconfidence, studied by Mata, (2023) and Yulianis & Sulistyowati (2021), is another cognitive bias that plays a significant role in tax decision-making.
-Overconfident individuals tend to overestimate their own knowledge or abilities, disregarding the risks or complexities associated with tax decisions, leading to poor tax compliance or ineffective tax planning decisions.
-The preference for fairness, as explored in the research by Rahamneh et al., (2022) and Khozen & Setyowati (2023), also shows how psychological factors influence tax perceptions and decisions.
-Individuals with differing views on what constitutes a fair tax system might adopt different approaches to compliance and tax planning, with some seeking ways to reduce their tax burden through legal loopholes or tax incentives, while others may prefer to fully comply with their tax obligations.
-Berthet (2022) presents evidence that the use of heuristics is often accompanied by confirmation bias and overconfidence, impacting tax decisions.
+Overconfidence, studied by Mata (2023) and Yulianis & Sulistyowati (2021), is another cognitive bias that plays a significant role in tax decision-making.
+Overconfident individuals tend to overestimate their knowledge or abilities, disregarding the risks or complexities associated with tax decisions, leading to poor tax compliance or ineffective tax planning decisions.
+The preference for fairness, as explored in the research by Rahamneh et al. (2022) and Khozen & Setyowati (2023), also shows how psychological factors influence tax perceptions and decisions.
+Individuals with differing views on what constitutes a fair tax system might adopt different approaches to compliance and tax planning, with some seeking ways to reduce their tax burden through legal loopholes or tax incentives.
+In contrast, others may prefer to comply with their tax obligations fully.
+Berthet (2022) presents evidence that heuristics are often accompanied by confirmation bias and overconfidence, impacting tax decisions.
 This indicates the need for a more careful and critical approach in tax decision-making, recognizing and addressing potential cognitive biases.
-The concept of Nudge theory, as discussed by Vainre et al., (2020), provides a useful perspective in understanding how cognitive biases can be manipulated or diverted to encourage more responsible tax behavior without stripping freedom of choice.
+The concept of Nudge theory, as discussed by Vainre et al. (2020), provides a useful perspective in understanding how cognitive biases can be manipulated or diverted to encourage more responsible tax behavior without stripping freedom of choice.
 Through carefully designed interventions, it may be possible to 'nudge' individuals and businesses towards more optimal tax decisions.
 In conclusion, tax decision-making is a multifaceted process that is governed not only by economic and legal considerations but is also heavily influenced by various cognitive biases.
 Recent studies emphasize the importance of understanding and addressing these biases to improve the accuracy and effectiveness of tax decision-making.
-Therefore, a deep understanding of heuristics and cognitive biases, along with the application of strategies such as Nudge theory, becomes crucial in formulating efficient tax policies and facilitating higher tax compliance among taxpayers.
+Therefore, a deep understanding of heuristics and cognitive biases, and applying strategies such as the Nudge theory becomes crucial in formulating efficient tax policies and facilitating higher tax compliance among taxpayers.

-Strategies for Overcoming Heuristics and Cognitive Bias in Tax Decision Making
+Strategies for Overcoming Heuristics and Cognitive Bias in Tax Decision-Making